How to Determine the Age of your Tires

 “These Tires Have a Few Good Years Left in Them”

-Like many folks, I used to think, “the tread looks great, no bald or worn out spots, these things could last at least a couple more years”.
+I used to think, “the tread looks great, no bald or worn out spots, these things could last at least a couple more years”.
 They may last another three years, but your tread has little to do with it.
 What is more essential is the age of the tire.
-Tire’s are made of rubber, obviously, and when rubber gets old, it starts to dry and crack (often times from the inside out.
-This process is not always visible to the naked eye.
+Tires are made of rubber, obviously, and when rubber gets old, it starts to dry and crack (often times from the inside out – this process is not always visible to the naked eye).

 What’s more important than the thickness of the tread is the date that the tires were manufactured.
-Until last week I had no idea that the age of the tire mattered, I thought it was all in the tread and visible cracking.
+Until recently, I had no idea that the age of the tire mattered.
+I thought it was all in the tread and visible cracking.
 I also had no idea that tires have a manufacture date stamped on them.
 But the manufacturers don’t make it easy on you to figure this out.

 It turns out that tires have cryptic codes on them.
 Believe it or not, you can actually determine your tire’s manufacture date based on these codes.

-Let’s discuss pre and post 2000 tire manufacturing date stamps (if your tire is older than this as indicated by a lack of this standard, you’ll want to have it replaced immediately).
+Let’s discuss post year 2000 tire manufacturing date stamps (if your tire is older than this as indicated by a lack of this standard, you’ll want to have it replaced immediately).
 Tirerack.com has a great demonstration on how you can determine your tire’s ages:

 Tires Manufacture Date After 2000